imabuddha/eidogo-for-wordpress/readme.txt

 == Changelog ==

+= 0.8.4 =
+* Using latest EidoGo from github instead of 1.2 release

 = 0.8.3 =
 * sgfUrl is set relative to site root by default
 * Make it easy to allow SGF files to show up nicely in your theme's attachment